 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠

-Yes ☐ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\ \square$ No \boxtimes
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □
+Yes \boxtimes No \square

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆
+Yes \boxtimes No \square

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Smaller reporting company \square Accelerated filer \boxtimes Emerging growth company \boxtimes Non-accelerated filer \square If an emerging growth company, indicate by check mark if the registrant has e financial accounting standards provided pursuant to Section 13(a) of the Exchange lected not to use the extended transition period for complying with any new or revised Act. $\ \Box$ Indicate by check mark whether the registrant has filed a report on and attestation reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by n to its management's assessment of the effectiveness of its internal control over financial the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Ru ıle 12b-2 of the Act).
-Yes $□$ No \boxtimes The aggregate market value of the common equity held by non-affiliates of the Re Market on June 30, 2022, was \$521.2 million. gistrant, based on the closing price of the shares of common stock on The NASDAQ Stock The number of shares of registrant's common stock outstanding as of February 16, 2023 was 92,302,501.
-DOCUMENTS INCOM RPORATED BY REFERENCE g of Stockholders scheduled to be held on May 17, 2023, which will be filed with the nt's fiscal year ended December 31, 2022 are incorporated by reference into Part III of this
+Large accelerated filer \Box Smaller reporting company □ Accelerated filer ⊠ Emerging growth company ⊠ Non-accelerated filer □ If an emerging growth company, indicate by check mark if the registrant h financial accounting standards provided pursuant to Section 13(a) of the Exch. as elected not to use the extended transition period for complying with any new or revised ange Act. \Box , ation to its management's assessment of the effectiveness of its internal control over financial by the registered public accounting firm that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, indicate by correction of an error to previously issued financial statements. \Box check mark whether the financial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections are restateme registrant's executive officers during the relevant recovery period pursuant to ints that required a recovery analysis of incentive-based compensation received by any of the $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as defined i n Rule 12b-2 of the Act).
+Yes □ No ⊠ The aggregate market value of the common equity held by non-affiliates of the Market on June $30,2023,$ was $\$686.6$ million. e Registrant, based on the closing price of the shares of common stock on The NASDAQ Stock The number of shares of registrant's common stock outstanding as of February y 22, 2024 was 96,759,181.
+DOCUMENTS INC CORPORATED BY REFERENCE Meeting of Stockholders scheduled to be held on May 15, 2024, which will be filed with the istrant's fiscal year ended December 31, 2023 are incorporated by reference into Part III of this